2600hz/libwebphone/README.md

 #### npm run dev

 Build and automatically rebuild if any of the source files are changed.
+In addition, it starts a webpack-dev-server to serve the build artifacts for ease of development.

+#### npm run watch

+Build and automatically rebuild if any of the source files are changed.

+#### npm run stats

+Creates a 'stats.json' file on the root of the project detailing statistics regarding the webpack artifact for use by tools such as [webpack-visualizer](https://chrisbateman.github.io/webpack-visualizer/).

 #### npm run build